How to Create a Wedding Seating Chart in 15 Simple Steps

 Step 6: Drag and drop imported attendees to their seats.

 You can also assign attendees by group or auto-seat everyone in a single click.
-Use the spreadsheet version to view your guests, and double check you’re not missing anyone.
+Use the spreadsheet version to view your guests, and double check to make sure you’re not missing anyone.

 Step 7: Add meals and make note of individual dietary restrictions.

-There are several ways to edit attendee records at any point during your digital seating chart creation process.
-Whether it’s clicking on their seat, the side panel, or on the chart itself, inputting guest details is a snap, if you forgot to upload their meal preferences as you uploaded your list.
-Otherwise it’s easy to add the meals in, anytime.
+There are several ways to edit attendee records at any point during your digital wedding seating chart creation process.
+Whether it’s clicking on their seat, the side panel, or on the chart itself, inputting guest details is a snap.

 Step 8: Share with caterers, venue, rental, and other important decision makers.